-For the last two years, Passover and Easter have coincided, but this year, they are a month apart.
+Sometimes, the celebrations of Passover and Easter coincide, but sometimes they can be weeks apart.
 Why is this?
 If Yeshua died at Passover, why does the Christian church mark his death and resurrection at a different time?
 How did they get separated?

 How the Passover date is set